 This guide explains who can access state healthcare in Portugal, how to take out health insurance in Portugal, and when to consider private health insurance in Portugal.
 It covers:

 - Portugal’s health insurance system and how to apply

 - Private health insurance in Portugal

 - What does health insurance in Portugal cover?

 Bupa Global is one of the world’s largest international health insurers.
 They offer direct access to over 1.3m medical providers worldwide, and provide direct settlements, so no up-front healthcare payment for the client is required.
 They provide access to leading specialists without the need to see a family doctor first, and ensure the same level of cover, whether at home or away.

 Short-term visitors can access the Portuguese healthcare system, although will typically have to pay unless they are covered by travel insurance or medical insurance (a typical visa requirement).
 You will need to register with a doctor before any first appointment although many foreigners head to emergency health clinics or hospitals in Portugal, or any private clinic.

 Portugal’s health insurance system is open to those who pay Portuguese social security (seguranca social), their dependent family members and retired people.
-For those aged over 65, subsidised prescriptions and contributions towards additional healthcare such as dental and optical treatment are provided.
+For those aged over 65, subsidized prescriptions and contributions towards additional healthcare such as dental and optical treatment are provided.

-EU citizens who retire early and move to Portugal may qualify for free or subsidised healthcare for up to two years of residence, provided they obtain form S1.
+EU citizens who retire early and move to Portugal may qualify for free or subsidized healthcare for up to two years of residence, provided they obtain form S1.
 Alternatively, early retirees can pay voluntary social security contributions or get private health insurance in Portugal.
-Once EU citizens reach the legal retirement age, they will be typically covered for free or subsidised healthcare under another insurance (with a S1 form).
+Once EU citizens reach the legal retirement age, they will be typically covered for free or subsidized healthcare under another insurance (with a S1 form).

 Registering for Portuguese health insurance